basic-abc/knotes/patterns/binarySearch.md

 ### Applications
 - When given a sorted array, always think of how binary search can be applied
+- When working with a bounded solution space, if the check condition can be done within O(n), using the solution space as the search space may be viable

 #### Target
 - Most of the time, binary search is used to find the insertion point; there are other possibilities however